-Sculptra can treat nasolabial folds, marionette lines, and other facial wrinkles.
+Sculptra can treat nasolabial folds, marionette lines in addition to other facial wrinkles.
 Off-label, it is sometimes used for buttock augmentation and for treating depressed cellulite areas.

 Polymethyl-methacrylate microspheres (PMMA)

-Polymethyl-methacrylate microspheres (Bellafill) is composed of biocompatible microspheres that can stimulate collagen production by the body.
+Polymethyl-methacrylate microspheres (Bellafill) is composed of biocompatible microspheres that can stimulate the body’s collagen production.
 It can be used to correct smile lines and certain types of depressed acne scars.

-PMMA is considered a semi-permanent filler as results can last up to five years.
+PMMA is considered a semipermanent filler, as results can last up to 5 years.

 Although this can produce relatively long-lasting results, the procedure is more invasive than traditional fillers and the results are less predictable.

-Hyaluronic acid dermal fillers are a safe and effective treatment for wrinkles and lines and for adding volume to localized areas of the skin.
-Results are temporary and can often last for over a year.
-Maintenance of the results requires repeat treatments.
-A typical treatment session costs up to $1,600 and can be more if a large volume of filler is used.
+Hyaluronic acid dermal fillers are a safe and effective treatment for wrinkles and lines, and for adding volume to localized areas of the skin; results can be seen immediately after treatment.

 - Papakonstantinou, E., Roth, M., & Karakiulakis, G. (2012).
 Hyaluronic acid: A key molecule in skin aging.
 Dermato-endocrinology, 4(3), 253–258. doi:10.4161/derm.21923